node-modli/modli/README.md

 });
 ```

-The `schema` in the above example is where the object definition and validation
+The above example will return the model object with a number of methods for
-is performed.
-Any properties needed for a specific adapter (such as `table`) can
-be added to the root keys of the model object.
+performing data operations.

 ### Validate Model Data